A Survey of UAV Communication Networks: Roles, Power Sources, and Security: Evolution of standards for UAV communications

 Further elaborative summaries on standards for UAVs are indicated in Table \ref{tab:3} and the evolution of the standards for UAVs is illustrated in Figure \ref{fig:3}.

-\subsection{Sample simulation parameters for UAV assisted aerial base station deployments}
+\subsection{Sample Simulation Parameters for UAV Assisted Aerial Base Station Deployments}

-The standards and guidelines summarized in above section and Figure 3 establishes the operational and regulatory framework required for UAV communication networks.
-To be able to use/ apply these standards in real world scenarios, sample simulation parameters which are derived from 3GPP specifications are provided as a base for evaluation of UAV mobility, characteristics and network performance and can be found in Table \ref{tab:4} \cite{ref16,samp1,samp2}
+The standards and guidelines summarized in the above section and Figure 3 establish the operational and regulatory framework required for UAV communication networks.
+To be able to use/ apply these standards in real-world scenarios, sample simulation parameters that are derived from 3GPP specifications are provided as a base for evaluation of UAV mobility, characteristics, and network performance and can be found in Table \ref{tab:4} \cite{ref16,samp1,samp2}.